Suzi Quatro: Early life

 Quatro was born and raised in Detroit.
 Her father, Art, was a semiprofessional musician and worked at General Motors.
-Her paternal grandfather was an Italian immigrant to the U.S. and her mother, Helen, was Hungarian and she died in 1992.
+Her paternal grandfather was an Italian immigrant to the U.S. Her mother, Helen, was Hungarian and died in 1992.
 Her family name of "Quattrocchi" ("four eyes", meaning "bespectacled") was shortened to Quatro.
 Quatro's family was living in Detroit when she was born.
 She has three sisters, a brother (Michael Quatro), and one older half-sister.
 Her parents fostered several other children while she was growing up.
 Quatro grew up to be an "extrovert but solitary," according to Philip Norman of The Sunday Times, and she only became close to her mother after leaving the US for Britain.

-Her sister Arlene is the mother of actress Sherilyn Fenn.
+Quatro's sister Arlene is the mother of actress Sherilyn Fenn.
 Her sister Patti joined Fanny, one of the earliest all-female rock bands to gain national attention.
 Her brother, Michael Quatro, is also a musician.

-She was influenced at the age of six by seeing Elvis Presley perform on television.
+Quatro was influenced at the age of six by seeing Elvis Presley perform on television.
 She has said that she had no direct female role models in music, but was inspired by Billie Holiday and liked the dress sense of Mary Weiss of the Shangri-Las "because she wore tight trousers and a waistcoat on top – she looked hot".

 Quatro received formal training in playing classical piano and percussion—her first instrument was bongos.
 She taught herself how to play the bass, after her sister asked her to learn it for her first band, the Pleasure Seekers.
 Her father gave her a 1957 Fender Precision Bass guitar in 1964, which she still uses in the studio.

 Career

 Early career and the Art Quatro Trio

 Quatro played drums or percussion from an early age as part of her father's jazz band, the Art Quatro Trio.
-Sources vary regarding whether her playing in the band began at the age of seven or eight, and whether the instrument she played was a drum kit or percussion (bongo or congas).
+Sources vary on whether she began playing in the band at age seven or eight, and whether she played a drum kit or percussion (bongo or congas).
 Subsequently, she appeared on local television as a go-go dancer in a pop music series.